Disjunctive Benders Decomposition: Numerical experiments

 \section{Numerical experiments}

-As discussed in Section \ref{sec:discussion}, the key advantage of disjunctive Benders decomposition lies in its ability to tackle large problems by strategically leveraging simple, typical oracles.
+As discussed in Section \ref{sec:discussion}, the key advantage of disjunctive BD lies in its ability to tackle large problems by strategically leveraging simple, typical oracles.
 To demonstrate this, we evaluate the proposed method on large-scale instances of the uncapacitated facility location problem (\textbf{UFLP}) and the stochastic network interdiction problem (\textbf{SNIP})—each presenting distinct structural features, which we describe in detail later.
-Formal problem formulations are provided in Appendix \ref{sec:B}.
-We assess computational performance through a comparative analysis with conventional Benders decomposition, augmented with structure-exploiting \textsc{typicalOracle}s, as well as an off-the-shelf solver.
+Formal problem formulations are provided in the electronic companion.
+We assess computational performance through a comparative analysis with conventional BD, augmented with structure-exploiting \textsc{typicalOracle}s, as well as off-the-shelf solvers.